 Black raspberries bear dark color fruit in June or July.
 It is produced on vines trained as shrubs.
 The black raspberries do not need a trellis.

 There are several varieties of raspberries grown in various parts of the world.
 It all depends on the climate and the soil conditions.
 “Willamette” and “Meeker” are the leading varieties in the Pacific Northwest but do not grow well in excessive heat.

 The other kind such as “Canby” has thick, thorn-less canes and produces large light berries which are suitable for fresh consumption.

 The other popular red raspberry bush varieties are Boyne, Killarney, Newburgh, Latham, Nova, and Prelude.

 Everbearing Raspberry Bush

-If you are looking for a small crop of large berries, then you can plant "Indian summer" evergreen variety of raspberry.
-For yellow color with a mild sweet flavor, you can plant "Fallgold" which is a bushy plant with lower vigor.
+If you are looking for a small crop of large berries, then you can plant an “Indian summer” evergreen variety of raspberries.
+For yellow color with a mild sweet flavor, you can plant “Fallgold” which is a bushy plant with lower vigor.

 Black Raspberry Bush

 The black raspberries are the same as red raspberries.
-The main difference is that the fruit is black, firm and have a more distinct flavor.
+The main difference is that the fruit is black, firm, and has a more distinct flavor.
 The other key difference is that they are shrubs and do not sucker from roots.

-The other type called "Cumberland" bears large fruits but is less flavorful and contain lots of seed.
+The other type called “Cumberland” bears large fruits but is less flavorful and contains lots of seed.
 The other popular varieties are Jewel, Early Sweet, and Black Hawk.